 - The candidate will demonstrate a detailed understanding of the three methods of password cracking.

 - The candidate will demonstrate an understanding of public and open source reconnaissance techniques.

-- The candidate will demonstrate an understanding of techniques and tools used to map firewall policies and evade IDS/IPS detection.
+- The candidate will demonstrate an understanding of scanning fundamentals; to discover and map networks and hosts, and reveal services and vulnerabilities.

-- The candidate will demonstrate an understanding of the tools and techniques used for network mapping, port scanning, and passive fingerprinting techniques and how to defend against them.
+- The candidate will demonstrate an understanding of the techniques and tools used in scanning, and how to response and prepare against scanning.

 - Session Hijacking and Cache Poisoning